Mokumokuren are eye-covered shōji panels watching silently.

 It invites awareness.

-Modern interpretations often read Mokumokuren as a metaphor for surveillance, anxiety, or the feeling of being constantly observed within supposedly private spaces.
+Modern interpretations often read Mokumokuren as a metaphor for surveillance, ambient anxiety, and the unsettling sensation of being constantly observed within spaces assumed to be private.

-In psychological terms, it represents awareness without agency—being seen by something that does not interact, respond, or leave.
+Psychologically, Mokumokuren represents awareness without agency — being seen by something that does not interact, respond, or withdraw.
+The fear does not come from action, but from persistent attention.

 Mokumokuren remains relevant because privacy still feels fragile.